BabylonJS/BabylonReactNative/README.md

 ```

 After having run the above commands, you can also open `Apps/Playground/ios/Playground.xcworkspace` in XCode and run the app from there.

+#### Universal Windows Platform (UWP)

+UWP can only be built on a PC. `CMake` must be manually run to generate project definitions for BabylonNative dependencies.

+1. Run `npm install` in Apps\Playground.
+1. Run `Modules\@babylonjs\react-native\windows\scripts\Setup.bat` in an administrator command prompt.
+This script will run `CMake` and generate visual studio projects for all of the required BabylonNative dependencies.
+1. Run `Modules\@babylonjs\react-native\windows\scripts\Build.bat` in an administrator command prompt.
+This script will compile BabylonNative dependencies and BabylonReactNative.dll for all platforms and configurations.
+1. In Apps\Playground, run `npm run windows`.
+> Note: if you experience build issues for Apps\Playground related to autolinking, try running `npx react-native autolink-windows -logging` in the Apps\Playground folder.
+You can also run `npm run windows-verbose` to view logging.

 ### **Testing in the Playground App** ###